Storytelling Matters!

 - Choose white

-- Maximize contrast with background
+- Maximize contrast with the background

 - Do not change colors during the presentation, unless you have a specific reason